htchurch/htchurch.github.io/markdown/blog.md

 Confusingly, _Khaite_ embodies Baker's ambivalence about urban life and poverty.
 His look at the _nouveau poor_ stresses the contradictory feelings of those idolize New York.
 This view of city life abandons the social havoc of crime &mdash; the misfortunes of the people who live in poverty &mdash; for status quo nostalgia.
 In doing so, Baker conflates systemic failure with freedom and fun.

-_Khaite_ will invite the fancy of Baker fans, as well as the bohemians and the upper-class who can afford Khaite fasion, but it negates and mocks the unseen hard-strivers he used to valorize.
+_Khaite_ will invite the fancy of Baker fans, as well as the bohemians and the upper-class who can afford Khaite fashion, but it negates and mocks the unseen hard-strivers he used to valorize.

 _Originally published at Popmatters on March 9, 2021._